pytorch/serve/docs/default_handlers.md

 ## image_classifier

 * Description : Handles image classification models trained on the ImageNet dataset.
-* Input : RGB image
+* Input : RGB jpg/jpeg format image
 * Output : Top 5 predictions and their respective probability of the image

 For more details see [examples](https://github.com/pytorch/serve/tree/master/examples/image_classifier)